 Industries & Professions /

-Finally, in the mid-1960s, the federal government took action.
-Studies about industrial and municipal waste handling were conducted.
-Funds were made available to states to develop waste-handling strategies for their municipalities and industries.
+By the mid-20th century, lawmakers enacted the first government regulations in an attempt to address increasing concerns about the environmental impact of unregulated waste management practices.
 The first waste-management legislation was passed in 1965.
 The Environmental Protection Agency (EPA) was created in 1970 to implement waste handling and other environmental regulations.
-Laws, such as the Resource Conservation and Recovery Act of 1970 and its 1976 amendments, defined different types of wastes and described minimum actions for waste handling.
-Stricter laws about what types of wastes industry could discharge, what types of materials they could no longer use, how the wastes had to be disposed of, as well as rules about municipal landfills, incinerators, and other matters fueled the growing waste-management industry.
+The Resource Conservation and Recovery Act of 1970 and its 1976 amendments defined different types of wastes as well as minimum actions for handling them.
+Lawmakers also described what types of wastes industry could discharge, what types of materials they could no longer use, how the wastes had to be disposed of, and rules about municipal landfill and incinerators.